cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 Create a controller for Static with an index page, that's the root and they only view we'll focus on.

+Something like `$ be rails g controller Static index`

+This will create a Static controller with an index view.
+This is where the hero will go.

 Add a hero section to your index page to get some tailwind styles going

+`app/views/static/index.html.erb`
 ```html
 <div class="bg-gray-100">
   <div class="container mx-auto flex flex-col items-center py-12 sm:py-24">